openaustralia/planningalerts/app/views/atdis/_guidance.md

 **If you've passed, congratulations!
 You've passed the first step.**

-It’s really important to understand that passing the automated test is the first step and does not guarantee that your feed is compliant.
-There are many aspects of the specification that can not be easily tested automatically and so are not included in the test harness.
-These will be covered in the following steps.
+It’s really important to understand that passing the automated test is the first step and does not guarantee that your feed is fully compliant.
+Please continue to step 2 for tests that involve manual inspection.

 ####<a name="step-2"></a> Step 2 - Manual inspection of results